-2 – The second way is to go through a domain name registrar directly.
+The first way and best way is to get a domain name at a domain name registrar.
 Domain name registrars are ICANN certified business that have permission to register domain names.
-You have to go through an ICAAN certified registrar if you want a domain name, web hosts do it on your behalf of you can do it directly yourself.
+You have to go through an ICAAN certified registrar if you want a domain name, web hosts typically do it on your behalf.

 Step 1: Search for your domain name using the search box on the Namecheap homepage.

 Step 2: Once you find a domain that is available, add it to your cart, click the big red button that says view cart and checkout.
 You’ll need to create an account in order to purchase.
-Don’t worry, the domain name will be saved in your cart.

 Step 3: Once you’ve finished creating an account, it’s time to confirm your order.
 Here you can choose how many years you want to register the domain name for: